Search for "teamwork definition" and you'll quickly realize that there isn’t a commonly agreed definition.

-Respect, support and realistic mutual expectations amongst team members are a must; for example, team cannot expect inexperienced junior web developer to pull the same weight as a senior one.
+Respect, support, and realistic mutual expectations amongst team members are a must; for example, a team cannot expect an inexperienced junior web developer to pull the same weight as a senior one.

-Giving and accepting feedback as well as cultivating team spirit of constructive criticism is paramount; for example, if a young designer willingly accepts more experienced colleagues advice, he may improve his overall performance which will benefit the team.
+Giving and accepting feedback as well as cultivating a team spirit of constructive criticism is paramount; for example, if a young designer willingly accepts more experienced colleagues' advice, he may improve his overall performance which will benefit the team.

 Appropriate team composition